RexxLA/rexx-repository/ARB/standards/work-in-progress/document/definitions_and_document_notation.md

 function
 : Some processing which can be invoked by name and will produce a result.
-This term is used for both Rexx functions (See nnn) and functions provided by the configuration (see n).
+This term is used for both Rexx functions (see nnn) and functions provided by the configuration (see n).

 identifier
 : The name of a construct.